Full-Body Articulated Human-Object Interaction: The CHAIRS Dataset

 \subsection{Motion Capture (MoCap) System}

 \paragraph{Hybrid MoCap}

-Our MoCap system contains a MoCap suit with 5 hybrid trackers and 17 wearable Inertial Measurement Units (IMUs), a pair of gloves with 12 IMUs each, an additional set of hybrid trackers, and a set of 8 high-speed cameras.
-A hybrid tracker is a rigid assembly of 4 optical markers and an IMU that can measure accurate 6D poses of itself under severe occlusion.
-We illustrate our data collection setup in \cref{fig:setup}.
-When capturing the pose of a human or object part, we can either use an IMU to record its global orientation or a hybrid tracker to record its 6D pose.
+Our MoCap system is composed of a MoCap suit outfitted with 5 hybrid trackers and 17 wearable Inertial Measurement Units (IMUs), alongside a pair of gloves equipped with 12 IMUs each.
+The setup further includes supplementary hybrid trackers and a collection of 8 high-speed cameras.
+A hybrid tracker, which encompasses 4 optical markers and an IMU, is capable of accurately measuring its own 6D pose even in conditions of substantial occlusion.
+The arrangement of our data collection setup is illustrated in \cref{fig:setup}.
+For capturing the pose of a human or an object part, either an IMU or a hybrid tracker can be utilized to record the global orientation or 6D pose, respectively.